SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 </p>

-Here, we are taking generations on some prompt and comparing the KL divergence between the fully fine-tuned model's output probabilities and those of the other models.
+Here, we are taking generations on some prompts and comparing the average KL divergence between the fully fine-tuned model's output probabilities and those of ReFT's and the linearized oracle's.
 The oracle often deviates further from the fine-tuned model than ReFT does, although not by much.

 The best way around this would be to learn a *low-rank, non-linear function* as the map between the hidden states and the steering vectors.
 What better than a small autoencoder!
 Its output space would be constrained by the column space of the up-projection, so it will still be low-rank.
 This isn't a new idea to steer post-skip-connection ([4] [5] for example), but the systematic justification presented here is: when steering block-by-block, post-block steering will be the most expressive.